6.2.0 Beta (Tuesday, October 15, 2019)

 This release deprecates and sets an end-of-life date for various older versions of the iOS SDK, as described in the iOS SDK Deprecation and End-of-Life Schedule.
 Also see Iterable's Mobile SDK Support Policy.

-Version 6.1.0 (currently in beta) of Iterable's iOS SDK provides various new features:
+Version 6.1.0 (beta) of Iterable's iOS SDK provides various new features:

 - Automatic downloading of new in-app messages